NGUtech/bitcoin-stack/README.md

 $ bin/ld-emma listinvoices
 ```

-REST/RPC queries can be executed directly from the host to the daemons as follows:
+REST/RPC queries can be executed directly from your application to each daemon.
+Use standard RPC adapters to connect to these and have full control over money flow; hook into message queues for notifications B).
 ```
 #bitcoind
 $ curl --data-binary '{"jsonrpc":"1.0","id":"curltext","method":"getwalletinfo","params":[]}' -H 'content-type:text/plain;' http://bitcoin:bitcoin@127.0.0.1:18889/